Hikingjack/Hikingjack.github.io/_posts/2019-05-02-dotNET-Basic.md

 ---
 layout:     post
-title:      Some essential C# Questions
+title:      Some Essential C# Questions
 subtitle:   What I usually ask and I had been asked
 date:       2019-05-02
 author:     madranger